Welcome to the Corvallis Bicycle Collective!

 Membership is available to anyone who wants to contribute to building a cycling culture in Corvallis.
 Membership is not required to take advantage of our shop.
 For an annual $15 contribution you’ll get the opportunity to contribute your unique perspective and talent to the direction of the organization through our annual banquet and elections, invitations to participate and contribute ideas at our organizational meetings, the opportunity to serve on committees or working groups, and you’ll receive insider information about the direction of our organization.
 Becoming a member provides a great pathway to getting more involved in our work and our most engaged members are invited to join our board.

-We appreciate monetary donations of any amount.
-Through Paypal, you can make secure a one-time or monthly contribution to help support our efforts.
+Donations of any amount are appreciated.
+With Paypal, you can make secure a one-time or monthly contribution to move bikes under people.

 Checks can be mailed to PO Box 188, Corvallis, OR 97339.
 Donations can also be brought to our shop during open hours.